preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/templates/index.rst

 Creating a template for a Yammer community
 ********************************************
-Firstly, there are no features available for a yammer community template.
+Firstly, there are no features available for a Yammer community template.
 Besides that, the only settings that are available in the Setup step are these:

 .. image:: community-template-yammer.png